mossowski01/projekt-io/README.md

 ---

 ## License
 This project is licensed under the Freeware License.
+It may not be sold or modified in any way, such as by adding your own advertisement inside.
+It can only be distributed in its original, unchanged form.

 ---